buildbot/buildbot/master/docs/manual/new-style-steps.rst

 Backward Compatibility
 ++++++++++++++++++++++

-Some hacks are in place to support old-style tests.
+Some hacks are in place to support old-style steps.
 These hacks are only activated when an old-style step is detected.
 Support for old-style steps will be dropped soon after Buildbot-0.9.0 is released.